 Travel grants & abstract awards

-The travel grant application will open and close simultaneously with the abstract submission January 1 - March 1, 2019 (23:59 CET).
+The travel grant application has closed.
 You can download the full abstract submission terms & conditions here.

 Travel grant applications will be reviewed based on the following criteria:

 - You have applied for a junior membership with EHA before March 1.

 - Your junior membership fee has been paid before March 6.